-Last updated: January 2022
+Last updated: January 2023

-Despite the challenges of the COVID-19 pandemic, Malaysia has maintained a strong economic development record.
+Malaysia has a strong economic development record.
 Since independence in 1957, Malaysia has expanded manufacturing, services and tourism industries to complement the country’s competitive resource sector.
-It is a high middle-income, export-oriented economy.
-Relative to emerging and developing Asia, Malaysia has a stronger credit rating, higher per capita incomes and more conducive business environment, while GDP growth is in line with peers.
+It is an upper middle-income, export-oriented economy.
+Relative to emerging and developing Asia, Malaysia has stronger creditworthiness, higher per capita incomes and more conducive business environment, while GDP growth lags its peers.

 The above chart is a cobweb diagram showing how a country measures up on four important dimensions of economic performance—per capita income, annual GDP growth, business climate rank and creditworthiness.
 Per capita income is in current US dollars.
-Annual GDP growth is the five-year average forecast between 2022 and 2026.
-Business climate is measured by the World Bank’s latest Ease of Doing Business ranking of 190 countries.
+Annual GDP growth is the five-year average forecast between 2023 and 2027.
+Business climate is measured by the World Bank’s 2019 Ease of Doing Business ranking of 190 countries.
 Creditworthiness attempts to measure a country's ability to honour its external debt obligations and is measured by its OECD country credit risk rating.
 The chart shows not only how a country performs on the four dimensions, but how it measures up against other countries in the region.

 The Malaysian economy grew by 5.4% in 2022, up from 3.1% in 2021, driven by a strong rebound in private consumption amid easing COVID restrictions and robust minerals and electronics exports.